coyotespike/convolutions-from-scratch/unet/README.md

 ![](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png)

 This image might be the best paper summary I've ever seen.
-Channels, input size, convolutional layers, it's all there.
+Channels, input and activations size, convolutional layers, it's all there.

+## Performance

+After training for only 5 epochs, this model surpassed the performance of the FCN which trained for over 10 epochs.
+Each epoch takes a bit over 2 minutes on Google Colab's standard GPU, which on the other hand is over twice as slow as the FCN.

+Originally, I had rather beautiful Encoder and Decoder classes.
+Perhaps because the Encoder passed an `outputs` array to each DownConv, with heavy memory usage, the model trained very slowly.
+Switching to my current clunky implementation sped up training by a factor of 2.

+## Aligning Receptive Fields

+My first implementation of UNet failed to train at all.
+The output images turned out to be basically the same as the input images.

+I was using convtranspose2d for upsampling, and trimming the upsampled output to match the input size.
+This likely caused each receptive field to wind up down and to the right.

 ## Architecture